 Given the spotty mobile internet available in Bangladesh, having Pocket on your smartphone is a life saver.
-Pocket is basically a service that saves compressed versions of web pages onto your smartphone or tablet for offline viewing.
+The pocket is basically a service that saves compressed versions of web pages onto your smartphone or tablet for offline viewing.
 This app is ideal for catching up on news or other topics of interest while stuck in traffic without having to use up your mobile data.
-Better yet, with the Google Chrome extension on desktop, you can save web pages directly from your PC or Mac which you later view on your mobile device or on your computer.
+Better yet, with the Google Chrome extension on the desktop, you can save web pages directly from your PC or Mac which you later view on your mobile device or on your computer.

 2. Google Keep